bitcointranscripts/demo-test-transcript/scalingbitcoin/hong-kong-2015/a-bevy-of-block-size-proposals-bip100-bip102-and-more.md

 Q: Would you break SPV clients in a hard-fork?

-A: Potentially, if that needs to be done.
+A: Potentially, if that needs to be done

 Q: Would you deliberately do it?